The "Enslavers"

 Mark Levin: "Why shouldn't you have to live off of twelve-hundred dollars a month?"

-Teresa Ghilauducci: "It's outrageous.
+Teresa Ghilarducci: "It's outrageous.
 No, no. That's why people...."

 Mark Levin: "No, no!
 Wait a minute.
 Social Security pays on average twelve-to-fourteen-hundred dollars a month."

-Teresa Ghilauducci: "That's right.
+Teresa Ghilarducci: "That's right.
 People need more."

 Mark Levin: "It's a magnificent program.
 You just said that."

-Teresa Ghilauducci: "It is!
+Teresa Ghilarducci: "It is!
 It's a good base.
 But...."

 Mark Levin: "So, so it's twelve-hundred to fourteen-hundred a month...."

-Teresa Ghilauducci: "Right."
+Teresa Ghilarducci: "Right."

 Mark Levin: "...it's dead broke, it's got trillions of dollars unfunded obligation, and your problem is the two percent that the mutual funds take."